syncfusion-content/wpf-docs/wpf/SfChart/Technical-Indicators.md

 ## Momentum

-This indicator having two lines momentum line and center line.
-No signal line in this indicator.
+This indicator is having two lines momentum line and center line.
+No signal line is in this indicator.
 You can define momentum technical indicator using the following code example.

 The [`MomentumLineColor`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.MomentumTechnicalIndicator~MomentumLineColor.html#) property and [`CenterLineColor`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.MomentumTechnicalIndicator~CenterLineColor.html#) property are used to define the color for the momentum and center line respectively.